BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 Generally speaking, the answer is Yes.
 However, everyone needs to take a day off at least once per week to aid in neural consolidation!

 FOR THOSE SEEKING SPECIAL ISSUANCE, it should be noted that you might reach a plateau in one or another cognitive domain during training.
 While our hope is that you “breakthrough” the plateau to jump up to our target training level(s), prolonged plateaus are possible.
-Overall, we tend to see greatly diminishing returns after 12-weeks of training, and while most pilots complete training in 6-weeks some require more.
-Training extensions after the core 6-week program are discounted at significantly reduced rates, as long as they are purchased within 3-weeks of your last training week.
+Overall, we tend to see diminishing returns after about 12-weeks of training, and while most pilots complete training in 6-weeks some require more.
+If you would like additional training, extensions are discounted at deeply reduced rates for a limited time after your core program.
 See also, “How often do I train?” in the FAQ section above.

 Do I need to do this every year?